Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selenium is a trace element that the body incorporates as selenocysteine, a modified amino acid.
 This active form is a building block of 25 selenoproteins with distinct roles in antioxidant defence, hormonal regulation and cellular integrity.

 Glutathione peroxidases (GPx) are the first major family of selenoproteins.
 They neutralise peroxides, oxidative molecules generated by normal cellular metabolism.
 This mechanism shields cell membranes and circulating lipids from oxidative damage.
-The human body expresses five GPx isoforms, each active in a specific compartment (plasma, cytoplasm, gastrointestinal tract).
+Mammals count eight glutathione peroxidases, five of which are selenoproteins, each active in a specific compartment (plasma, cytoplasm, gastrointestinal tract).

 Thyroid deiodinases form the second family.
 They convert thyroxine (T4, the storage form) into triiodothyronine (T3, the active form), the hormone that regulates energy metabolism and thermogenesis.
 Thioredoxin reductase, a third major selenoprotein, supports the regeneration of intracellular antioxidant systems and DNA repair.
 Selenium therefore operates at three levels: oxidative defence, thyroid function and genomic integrity.